larryngo97/MyFavoriteThings/README.md

 ## MyFavoriteThings by Larry Ngo

-This is an application for Bon App Boutique to show favorite things in a list.
+This is an application to show favorite things in a list.

 ---